Common genet: Characteristics

 The common genet has a slender, cat-like body, a small head with a pointed muzzle, large oval ears, large eyes and well-developed whiskers up to 7 cm in length.
 Its legs are short, with cat-like feet and semi-retractile claws.
 Its fur is dense and soft, and the coat is pale grey, with numerous black markings.
 The back and flanks are marked with about five rows of black spots, and a long black stripe runs along the middle of the back from the shoulders to the rump.
 There is also a black stripe on the forehead, and dark patches beneath the eyes, which are offset against the white fur of the chin and throat.
 The tail is striped, with anything from eight to thirteen rings along its length.
 Its body is 43 to 55 cm long with a 33 to 52 cm long tail.
 Males weigh an average of 2 kg and are about 10% larger than females.
 It has an erectile crest of hair from the shoulder to the base of the tail, a white tail tip and black hind feet.

 A melanistic individual was recorded in 2019 in southern Portugal.

 Distribution and habitat

 In North Africa, the common genet occurs along the western Mediterranean coast, and in a broad band from Senegal and Mauritania in the west throughout the savannah zone south of the Sahara to Somalia and Tanzania in the east.
 On the Arabian Peninsula, it was recorded in coastal regions of Saudi Arabia, Yemen and Oman.
 Another discontinuous population inhabits Southern Africa, from southern Angola across Zambia, Zimbabwe to Mozambique.
 It inhabits a wide range of deciduous and evergreen habitats that provide plentiful shelter such as rocky terrain with caves and dense scrub land, but also come close to settlements and agricultural land.

-It is common in Morocco and Algeria but rare in Libya, Egypt and Zambia.
+The common genet is common in Morocco and Algeria, but rare in Libya, Egypt and Zambia.
 In South Africa, it is common in west-central KwaZulu-Natal, in the Cape Province, and in QwaQwa National Park in the Free State province.